AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/Wizard/wizard.md

     * `transferOwnership()`
     * `owner()`

-Major differences when compared with ERC721 are
+Major differences when compared with ERC721 are:
-* `Metadata` trait brings possibility to define numerous attributes
+1. `Metadata` trait brings possibility to define numerous attributes
-* `PSP34` trait brings collection_id() which can be used or ignored in contracts
+2. `PSP34` trait brings collection_id() which can be used or ignored in contracts

-We could have used `Burnable` trait as well but for simplicity sake it is skipped in this tutorial since burning can be performed by sending a token to address 0x00.
+We could have used `Burnable` trait as well but for simplicity it is skipped in this tutorial since burning can be performed by sending a token to address 0x00.

 After this step your code should look like [this](https://github.com/swanky-dapps/nft/tree/tutorial/wizard-step1).

 ## Build, Deploy and Interact with the Contract
-Build your contract with
+Build your contract:
 ```bash
 cd contracts/shiden34
 cargo contract build --release
 ```
 Use ***shiden34.contract*** target to deploy contract.
 The file is located in this folder:
 ```
 ls target/ink/shiden34/
 ```

 To deploy your contract using Polkadot.js you can follow [instructions](https://docs.astar.network/docs/wasm/sc-dev/polkadotjs-ui).
-Other easy way to deploy your contract is by using [contracts-ui](https://contracts-ui.substrate.io/?rpc=wss://rpc.shibuya.astar.network).
+Other easy way to deploy your contract is by using the [contracts-ui](https://contracts-ui.substrate.io/?rpc=wss://rpc.shibuya.astar.network).

 You can start interacting with your contract.
 You will notice that one token is already minted.
 This is due to the `mint()` call in the contract's constructor `new()`.
-* Try minting another token by calling `mint()`
+* Try minting another token by calling `mint()`.
-* Read the token `ownerOf()` for your newly minted token
+* Read the token `ownerOf()` for your newly minted token.
-* Check that `totalSupply()` has increased
+* Check that `totalSupply()` has increased.